ECNUwyzZL/KnocKnocK/README.md

-# KnocKnocK
+# TurtleOracle Demo
-Bring trust to social network
+To be finished.